-- CO 1. various tools and strategies utilized in the construction and production of recombinant DNA molecules in vitro and in vivo. - CO 2. various techniques utilized for the introduction of recombinant DNA molecules in bacteria, yeast and mammalian cells. - CO 3. steps involved in the genetic engineering from amplification of DNA molecules to cloning of molecules, and screening strategies for clone identification. - CO 4. high capacity vectors, plasmids and the various steps involved in genomic library preparation to understand complex genomes. - CO 5. different gene mapping methods, analysis of gene expression by various methods, and techniques used for introduction of mutations
+CO 1.
+Use the various tools and strategies utilized in the construction and production of recombinant DNA molecules in vitro and in vivo.

+- CO 2.
+Learn the various techniques utilized for the introduction of recombinant DNA molecules in bacteria, yeast and mammalian cells. - CO 3.
+Elucidate the steps involved in the genetic engineering from amplification of DNA molecules to cloning of molecules, and screening strategies for clone identification. - CO 4.
+Understand the importance of high capacity vectors, plasmids and the various steps involved in genomic library preparation to understand complex genomes. - CO 5.
+Differentiate between different gene mapping methods, analysis of gene expression by various methods, and techniques used for introduction of mutations